mikeverwer/mikeverwer.github.io/programs/roll_dice.md

 I find this to be a very useful tool to watch the CLT in action, and 'prove' the theorem to students in a purely visual way.
 It is also an excellent way to reinforce the idea that theoretical outcomes for stochastic procedures are inherently unreliable for small sample sizes.
 The best way to show this is by setting the distribution to the `Fair` preset and rolling 1 die.
 Even with 200 rolls, the resulting outcomes will usually be wildly imbalanced.
 However, if you increase it to 1000 or 2000 rolls, the results will still be imbalanced ***but***, relative to how many outcomes there were in each bin, they are actually quite close.

 ### [Click here to find a downloadable executable from GitHub.](https://github.com/mikeverwer/roll-dice/releases)

+---

+$^{[1]}$: Starting at 15 dice per roll, the outcomes get trimmed since the extremes of possible outcomes become highly improbable.
+This has the unfortunate side effect of 'centering' the convolution graph on the axis, which takes away some of the visual impact of adjusting the sliders and watching the graph morph and move from side to side.